What are the colour calibration recommendations for PDF to Book?

 160cd/mÇ correspond to an illumination level of 500lx.

 If you have a measurement device (spectral photometer) and the respective monitor calibration software, you can also follow the instructions in your software.
-Please open the image from the link above in any photo editing software or your software and maximise the screen.
 Your monitor allows you to change the settings of the colour temperature, contrast and brightness.
 Those settings are independent of your computer.

 1. Adjust the colour temperature to 6000 – 6500 Kelvin